Seluxit/easy_fake_network/README.md

 The program will create a network with some states.
 The network name will be the one you specified in the config.yml plus a random string.

-After that the program start to run and it will update the data at almost random time.</br>
+After that, the program starts to run and it will update the data at almost random time.</br>
-Use CTRL+C to stop the program to run.
+Use CTRL+C to stop the program.

 Use `ruby network.rb create` to only create a network.</br>
 Use `ruby network.rb run` to only run a network.</br>